Russian military says 2 dead, 4 injured by rocket explosion

-The ministry said the explosion occurred at a military shooting range in the northwestern Arkhangelsk region, causing a fire.
+The ministry said the explosion occurred at a military shooting range in Nyonoksa in the northwestern Arkhangelsk region, causing a fire.
 It said a total of six servicemen and civilian engineers were injured, and two of them later died of injuries.

-The ministry said there was no release of radioactivity or any toxic substances.
+The ministry said there was no release of radioactivity or any toxic substances, but the local administration in Severodvinsk about 30 kilometers (about 19 miles) east from Nyonoksa reported a brief increase in radiation levels.

+Nyonoksa hosts a navy facility that serves as a base for testing intercontinental ballistic missiles intended for nuclear submarines.

 The explosion followed a massive fire that erupted Monday at a military ammunition depot near Achinsk in eastern Siberia’s Krasnoyarsk region.
 The blaze triggered powerful explosions that continued for about 16 hours, killing one person, injuring another 13 and forcing over 16,500 people to flee their homes.